Neo23x0/Loki/README.md

 ![Logo](/lokiicon.jpg)
 # Loki - Simple IOC Scanner

-Scanner for simple Indicators of Compromise
+Scanner for Simple Indicators of Compromise

 Detection is based on four detection methods: